nico-ledesma/frontend-boilerplate/README.md

 # frontend-boilerplate
-A basic frontend setup with Webpack, Babel, PostCSS and Tailwind CSS.
+A basic frontend setup with Webpack, Babel, PostCSS, Tailwind CSS and Nunjucks.